 They lived in Salt Lake until 1849 where two children were born.
 In October 1849 the Higgins family joined a group of over 200 saints who were called to settle the Sanpete Valley in a community named "Manti."
 Almira's little family lived in a dugout near the future site of the Manti Temple.
+John's young son from a previous marriage was on the 1850 census record with them so he likely arrived in Salt Lake with another family in 1848 or early fall 1849 before their move south.
 The family moved to Fort Ephraim where John was called as a bishop.
 Almira gave birth to three more children before the family followed Almira's father to settle Carson Valley, Nevada in June of 1856.
 Almira gave birth to a baby girl on the trail at the Humboldt River.
 After Brigham Young called the Saints back to Utah for the Utah War, the family moved to Kayesville with a birth of another daughter and then settled in Nephi.

+By 1860 census, eight children are with them.
 Two children were born in Nephi with one born likely after Almira's husband left for a mission to England in 1861.
 Left with nine children at home, Almira was alone for three years, burying a son who died of a fall while repairing a roof while John was away.
 When John returned in 1864, they settled in Moroni where Almira gave birth to her last three children and died just 14 months after her 12th child was born.
 She was just 42 years old.